fodydev/afrim-man/src/guide/usage.md

 Demo
 ---
-Considering the sample configuration file above, you can run the clafrica with this command `clafrica config.toml`.
+Considering the sample configuration file above, you can run the afrim with this command `afrim config.toml`.